pmazumder3927/udtube/README.md

 recording total loss and per-task accuracies.
 In practice this is mostly usefulf or debugging.

+This mode is invoked using the `validate` subcommand, like so:

+    udtube validate --config path/to/config.yaml --ckpt_path path/to/checkpoint.ckpt

 ### Evaluation (`test`)

 In `test` mode, we compute accuracy over held-out test data (specified as